Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

-\textit{Discussion} -- Our finding of a kink in $\chi(T)$ accompanying the transition between SC1 and SC2 is at first surprising because the onset of perfect conductivity could be expected to have already lead to complete screening of the interior of the sample at the upper transition, removing the possibility of a further jump in $\chi(T)$ at the lower transition.
-Considering, however, the small sample size of order $\unit[100]{\upmu m}$, susceptibility measurements may pick up the temperature dependence of the penetration depth $\lambda$ near $T_c$, which limits the degree of flux expulsion.
 A similar double anomaly in $\chi(T)$ has indeed been observed in UPt$_3$ at ambient pressure, where the location of the kink in the UPt$_3$ phase diagram was found to coincide with the bulk thermodynamic phase transition between the superconducting A and B phases.
 This was interpreted in terms of a change in $\lambda$ at the transition \cite{TailleferUPt3RevModPhys.74.235,BrulsPhysRevLett.65.2294,SignorePhysRevB.52.4446,SCHOTTL2000}.
 A similar result has also been reported for U$_{0.97}$Th$_{0.03}$Be$_{13}$ \cite{ShimizuPRB96.100505}.

-Motivated by these reports, we interpret the lower-$T$ kink anomaly in $\chi(T)$ as indicating an additional reduction in the London penetration depth.
+Motivated by these reports, we interpret the lower-$T$ kink anomaly in $\chi(T)$ as indicating a further reduction in the London penetration depth below the value reached within SC2 at this temperature.
 This result indicates a transition in the superconducting order parameter of UTe$_2$ on crossing from SC2 to SC1.

-Flux is not fully expelled within a surface layer of thickness $\sim \lambda$.
-The magnitude of the susceptibility signal for a sample of thickness $t$ is consequently changed by $\sim \lambda/t$.
-Because $\lambda$ diverges at $T_c$ and is of order 1~$\upmu$m at low $T$ in UTe$_2$ (e.g. \cite{Metz_therm-trans2019}), and $t \simeq$~50~$\upmu$m, the susceptibility signal can be expected to be very sensitive to $\lambda$ in these measurements.
+Our findings and their interpretation suggest that a more detailed study of the penetration depth in pressurised UTe$_2$ to determine absolute values for $\lambda(T)$ could provide important information about the nature of the two superconducting states SC1 and SC2.